 [LIVE] Conchita from Austria wins the 2014 Eurovision Song Contest

 @02:45 If you missed the show, you can still watch it in our Web TV section!
-Not the Grand Final only, the First and Second Semi-FInal are already there.
+But not only the Grand Final, First and Second Semi-FInal are already there.

-@02:33 Right after winning and performing her song once again, Eurovision.tv was first to get Conchita's reactions.
-It's quite emotional, check it out!
+@02:33 Right after performing her song once again, Eurovision.tv was first to get Conchita's reactions.
+It's quite emotional, so check it out!

-@02:15 "This night is dedicated to everyone who believe in future of peace and freedom", Conchita explained right after winning the 2014 Eurovision Song Contest.
+@02:15 "This night is dedicated to everyone who believes in the future of peace and freedom", Conchita explained right after winning the 2014 Eurovision Song Contest.
 We couldn't agree more.
-The only thing we can add to that is: Conchita you are also our queen on Twitter tonight!.
+The only thing we can add to that is: Conchita you are also our Queen on Twitter tonight!.
 Congrats.

 @01:48 During the press conference, Conchita explained that she still didn't manage to share emotions with her parents and friends, but her phone keeps ringing.
-Let's check did she share any impressions on some Social media platforms.
+Let's check did she alreday share any thoughts abd impressions on some of the Social media platforms.

 @01:40 We would also like to congratulate all the participants on a great show and amazing performances.
 Let's see what they have to say about the outcome of tonight's show.